Citizens’ Climate Lobby – Portland Chapter

 Gordy leads the State Carbon Pricing Action Team.
 Because he worked in anti-poverty programs, Gordy realizes that low-income persons bear the brunt of carbon pollution and will be the most impacted by climate change.
 He volunteers with CCL and several Oregon-based organizations working to put a price on carbon.
 Gordy is also on the board of Our Climate and Solar Oregon.

-Heather has been with Citizens’ Climate Lobby for five years and is currently leads the Writers Workshop Action Team.
+Heather has been with Citizens’ Climate Lobby for five years.
 She appreciates CCL’s laser focus and its emphasis on positivity.
 As team lead, she supports members who wish to use their writing skills to educate people about CCL.
 When she is not volunteering, Heather enjoys spending time outdoors with her family, reading, crafting, and gardening.